-- The WIC fruits and vegetable benefit and the Gus Schumacher Nutrition Incentive Program (GusNIP) provides incentives for the increased purchase and consumption of fruits and vegetables. - Produce Prescriptions, public/private partnerships with health care providers, allow physicians to prescribe fruits and vegetables as treatment for chronic diet related conditions. - The Double Up Food Bucks Program matches the value of SNAP benefits on participants' EBT card so they can purchase twice the number of fresh fruits and vegetables. - The SNAP-Ed Program delivers courses that help people learn to stretch their SNAP dollars and shop for and cook healthy meals on a budget.
+- The WIC fruits and vegetable benefit, Seniors Farmers' Market Nutrition Program (SFMNP), and Gus Schumacher Nutrition Incentive Program (GusNIP) provides incentives for the increased purchase and consumption of fruits and vegetables. - Produce Prescriptions, public/private partnerships with health care providers, allow physicians to prescribe fruits and vegetables as treatment for chronic diet related conditions. - The Double Up Food Bucks Program matches the value of SNAP benefits on participants' EBT card so they can purchase twice the number of fresh fruits and vegetables. - The SNAP-Ed Program delivers courses that help people learn to stretch their SNAP dollars and shop for and cook healthy meals on a budget.